C22-PS008/machine-learning/README.md

     sh api.sh
 ```

-  This will depedenciesand run api code on api directory.
+  This will depedencies and run api code on api directory.
 2. Second Method

 ```